Amor-Jansen/zippynerd-photography-studio/README.md

 - ### Features to add

-    - I would like to add the option to purchase my original photos as prints or on canvas.
+    - I would like to add the option to purchase my original nature photos as prints or on canvas.

     - I would like to add a blog post.